katzur/story-sparks/TESTING.md

 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/forgot-password.png">
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/password-reset.png">
 </details>
 Whenever the User forgets the password, the page allows to recover access to the account by resetting the password option.
-Email with further intructions is sent to the User and a new password can be established.
+Email with further instruction is sent to the User and a new password can be established.

 <details><summary>As a Site User I can receive an email confirmation after registering so that I can verify that my account registration was successful.</summary>
 <img src="https://story-sparks.s3.eu-west-1.amazonaws.com/media/verify-email.png">